13pixlar/sticky-list/README.md

 #### Features

 * Display a list of entries on the front end
-* Choose who can se the list; entry creator, all logged in users or anyone.
+* Choose who can se the list; specific role, entry creator, all logged in users or anyone.
 * Support for (almost) all Gravity Forms fields
 * Create/edit/delete Wordpress posts from the front end
 * Conditional logic support